How to Grade Pokemon Cards

 How To Legit Check Pokemon Cards

 - Use a small flashlight to see if it shines through the card.
 Cheap fakes are thin and you can see light bleed through it.
+This is usually because it lacks the black core layer.

 - Compare the size of the card to another known pack fresh card to check for signs of trimming.
 People have been busted for trimming one side of a card to make the appearance of the borders look more centered.
+This is a rare one but something to consider on both graded and raw expensive cards.

-Know your PSA Grades
+Know your Grades

 Before you start guessing the grade of the card.
 Let’s look at a bunch of cards from PSA 1 all the way to a PSA 10.
 This will help you visually understand what each grade looks like.